-- 25.64 A certificate issued by an approved clinician or by a SOAD is not an instruction to administer treatment. - 25.65 The fact that the SOAD has authorised a particular treatment does not mean that it will always be appropriate to administer it on any given occasion, or even at all.
-People administering the treatment (or directing its administration) must still satisfy themselves that it is an appropriate treatment in the circumstances. - 25.66 They also need to take reasonable steps to assure themselves that the treatment is, in fact, authorised by the certificate, given what is said in the certificate about the patient's capacity and willingness to consent (see paragraph 25.76). - 25.67 Original signed certificates should be kept with the documents which authorise the patient's detention or CTO, and copies should be kept in the patient's notes.
-As a matter of good practice, a copy of the certificate relating to medication should also be kept with the patient's medicine chart (if there is one) to minimise the risk of the patient being given treatment in contravention of the provisions of the Act.
+- 25.72 A certificate issued by an approved clinician or by a SOAD is not an instruction to administer treatment. - 25.73 The fact that the SOAD has authorised a particular treatment does not mean that it will always be appropriate to administer it on any given occasion, or even at all.
+People administering the treatment (or directing its administration) must still satisfy themselves that it is an appropriate treatment in the circumstances. - 25.74 People administering the treatment (or directing its administration) should take reasonable steps to assure themselves that the treatment is, in fact, authorised by the certificate, given what is said in the certificate about the patient's capacity and willingness to consent (see paragraph 25.76). - 25.75 Original signed certificates should be kept with the documents which authorise the patient's detention or CTO, and copies should be kept in the patient's notes.
+As a matter of good practice, a copy of the certificate relating to medication should be kept with the patient's medicine chart (if there is one) to minimise the risk of the patient being given treatment in contravention of the provisions of the Act.